 - Your report must be in proper English.
 It is your job--and not that of your advisor or committee members--to proofread your report and fix any spelling and grammar errors before you give it to your committee to read.
 Your advisor and committee members are responsible for reviewing the technical contents of your report, not your spelling and grammar.

 - Your committee--or in the case of a thesis, the Graduate School--has the right to reject your report if it is not written in proper English.

 - You must submit the draft report at least two weeks before the scheduled defense.
-Upload the report to https://turnitin.com with course ID 12012749 and password swordfish.
-Then go to the CS Department Office and obtain, fill out, and submit an Oral Defense Room Request Form [pdf].
+Upload the report to https://turnitin.com with course ID 36624618 and password swordfish.
+Then fill out and submit (in-person in the CS Office, MH 208, or email to email@example.com) the Oral Defense Room Request Form [pdf].

 - Contact the office to request a room assignment.
 You will receive it after the plagiarism check has passed.
 The office will post an official announcement of your defense.

 - The defense date must be before the last day of the semester.
 It is strongly suggested to schedule the defense before the first day of finals.